orreryworks/orrery/docs/roadmap.md

 ## Table of Contents

+In sequence diagram, move max lifeline f32 to to lifeline property Full use of Cow in the elaborateTypes

 ### Core Components
 - **[Language Core](#language-core)** - Core language features, syntax, and semantics
   - [Named Types for Nested Attributes](#named-types-for-nested-attributes)